AlexDo12/Project_2024/Report.md

 ### Merge Sort
 ### DISCLAIMER: All plots with full metrics are available in Images/mergesort_plots/ \
 ### For my analysis, I chose to analyze the max time across all plots due to the professors recommendation during lecture.
+### Note: I kept getting Hydra memory issues for 1024 runs, so they weren't included in the following graphs.
 ### Strong Scaling Speedup

 Max speedup on comm